 What causes yeast or Candida infection?

-Women who have taken a course of antibiotics may develop Candida infection because antibiotic kill normal bacteria in the vagina and allows Candida growth.
+Women who have taken a course of antibiotics may develop Candida infection because antibiotics kill normal bacteria in the vagina and allow Candida growth.

 What are the reasons for Candida infection to come back after treatment?